Tips for Choosing a Business Name

 Approved suffixes for Delaware corporations

-When choosing a buisness name, it must contain one of the corporate endings below, or abbreviations thereof, with or without punctuation.
-For example, 'Inc.' (with period) and 'Inc' (without period) are both permitted company suffix.
+When choosing a business name, it must contain one of the corporate endings below, or abbreviations thereof, with or without punctuation.
+For example, 'Inc.' (with period) and 'Inc' (without period) are both permitted company suffixes.
 Words that are recognized as corporate endings in other countries can also be used in your Delaware company name.

 • Association